Scottish Rowing is the governing body for rowing in Scotland and is a company limited by guarantee.

 - Provides racing licences to allow participants to compete in events

 - Runs the Scottish Rowing Spring Regatta, the Scottish Rowing Championships and the Scottish Indoor Rowing Championships.

 - Helps clubs develop and grow their membership

 - Provide access to coach education and volunteer training

 - Supports young performance athletes on the GB pathway through partnerships with sportscotland and the Scottish Institute for Sport.

-Our vision is to drive and inspire people to take part and achieve their potential in rowing, making rowing Scotland’s water sport of choice.
-For more details on how we aim to achieve this, our strategic plan for the four years from 2013-2017 is available to download.
+Our vision is to support and empower people to enjoy rowing and achieve their full potential.
+For more details on how we aim to achieve this, our strategic plan for the four years from 2017-2021 is available to download.